atiumcache/PF_forecast/README.md

 More information on WIS can be found here: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7880475/

-### Compare Against MCMC Forecasting
-We compare the WIS accuracy between particle filter and MCMC methods.

 ## Implementation Details

-See `cluster_main.py` for the logic that runs the program on the HPC cluster.
+See `forecast_all_states.py` for the logic that runs the program on the HPC cluster.

 ## Particle Filter Credits
 Particle filter code derived from: